da21510/avl.github.io/recruit/takehome.md

 ---

-Our take home exam is an accurate reflection of daily work at our company.
+Our take-home exam is an accurate reflection of daily work at our company.
 The take home exam is therefore objective, fair, and accurate assessment of a candidate's ability.
 The exam saves the candidate time with flexible scheduling and time limit to no more than 2.5 hours.

 [View Exam Instructions]({{ site.baseurl }}/recruit/webdev.html){: .btn#page-btn}